Report finds the Home Office “has no idea” of the impact of immigration policies

-Also highlighted within the report was concern for the lack of preparation from the Home Office for the UK’s exit of the EU, in relation to safeguarding existing legal immigrants in the UK.
-It found that there was a lack of evidence to suggest sufficient preparation has been done ahead of the the new points-based immigration system, set to come in to place at the start of next year.
-Brexit has also mean that immigration from outside of the EU is at an all time high.
+Also highlighted within the report was a concern for the lack of preparation from the Home Office for the UK’s exit of the EU, in relation to safeguarding existing legal immigrants in the UK.
+It found that there was a lack of evidence to suggest sufficient preparation has been done ahead of the the new points-based immigration system, set to come into place at the start of next year.
+Brexit has also meant that immigration from outside of the EU is at an all time high.

 The committee also spoke of their concerns into how the government’s handling of COVID-19 would affect immigrants working in the UK.
 The Home Office said they would not offer any more blanket Visa Extensions beyond July 2020 but would instead look at this on a case-by-case basis.
 The committee said that systems that are not fit for purpose could mean that this could damage individuals immigration status’s.
 Recent pressure has forced the government into lowering the minimum salary requirement for immigrant workers in the new points-based system.